Landmark bill to limit cryptomining passes NY Legislature - NewsBreak

 A coalition of environmental groups has separately been urging the Hochul administration to deny the air permit renewal for Greenidge Generation in the Finger Lakes, which also produces power for the state’s electricity grid.
 A decision could come at the end of the month.

-The moratorium measure, if signed into law, would not affect pending applications, such as the one from Greenidge.
+This measure, if signed into law, would not affect pending applications like the one from Greenidge.

-The measure also would require the state Department of Environmental Conservation to perform an environmental impact assessment on how cryptomining affects the state’s ability to meet its climate goals.
+The measure also would require the state Department of Environmental Conservation to perform an environmental impact assessment on how cryptomining affect the state’s ability to meet its climate goals.

 Comments / 0